Crossing the Wadi Araba border from Israel to Jordan

 Please make your reservation for the bus at your requested time to be sure of a seat.
 Especially in the high season months as in March, April, May, September, October and November it’s possible that the buses are fully booked.

-Next to the international airport in the north there is the newly opened Ramon International airport in the south of Israel.
-The first flights landed in the beginning of 2019.
+Next to the international airport in the north there is the , in January 2019 opened, Ramon International airport in the south of Israel.
 It’s located 20 km north of Eilat and the Wadi Araba border crossing.

 How to get from Ramon airport by bus to Eilat